-The current arrangement of the two SpaceLiner stages, the reusable booster and the orbiter or passenger stage, at lift-off is presented in Figure 2.
-All LOX-feedlines and the LH2-crossfeed connection are attached on the booster's top outer side, thus, subjected to flow in the relatively cold wake region.
+The arrangement of the two SpaceLiner stages, the reusable booster and the orbiter or passenger stage, at lift-off in configuration 7 is presented in Figure 2.
+The LOX-feedlines and the LH2-crossfeed connection attached on the booster's top outer side are visible.
 The feedlines of the upper stage are completely internal and ducted underneath the TPS.
-An adapted feedline and crossfeed system is needed for the LOX-tank of the TSTO orbiter stage bypassing the satellite cargo-bay (Figure 2, top).
+An adapted feedline- and crossfeed-system is needed for the LOX-tank of the TSTO orbiter stage bypassing the satellite cargo-bay (Figure 2, top).